n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 Processing a run of `<bng2>` text involves six top-level stages:

-1. Identifying syllables and other clusters
+1. Identifying syllables and other sequences
 2. Initial reordering
 3. Applying the basic substitution features from GSUB
 4. Final reordering